 Finally, we propose a stepwise method to verify consistency of timeliness QoS of component-based designed real-time systems.
 In the proposed method, the system components are designed using UML diagrams and are provided with the timeliness QoS annotated with OCL.
 The basis of this technique is to formally ensure that the required timeliness QoS is satisfied under the provided timeliness QoS, given the network property and the UML diagrams.
 In order to avoid the state-explosion problem during model checking, we separate the model checking problem into two steps.
 The first step checks the satisfiability using an abstract model of each of the components derived automatically from the provided QoS.
-The second step independently performs model checking for each of the components using a more detailed version of the behavioral model of a given component.
+The second step independently performs model checking for each of the component.